revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - JUnit 5 test classes and test methods are not required to be public.
-We can now make them package protected.
+We can now make them package-protected.
 - JUnit internally uses reflection to find test classes and test methods.
 Reflection can discover them even if they have limited visibility, so there is no need for them to be public.

 </blockquote>